Cognigy/Documentation/docs/ai/empower/knowledge-ai/activate.md

 To set a quota using the management-ui, follow these steps:

-1. Open the management-ui interface.
+1. Open the Management UI interface.
 2. In the left-side menu, select **Organisations**.
 3. On the **Organisations** page, select the organization from the list for which you want to set a quota.
 4. In the upper-right corner of the **Organisation Details** page, click ![vertical-ellipsis](../../../_assets/icons/vertical-ellipsis.svg) **> Change Organisation Quotas**.